dylankaufman/sfguides/site/devlabs/getting_started_with_snowflake.md

 Negative
 : **Roles in User Preference vs Worksheet**
 We just changed the security role for the session in the user preference menu.
 This is different from the worksheet context menu where we assign a role that is applied to that specific worksheet.
-Also, the session security role can simultaneously be different from the role used in a worksheet.
+Also, the session security role can simultaneously be different from the role used in a worksheet (and the role can be different in each worksheet).

 Notice at the top of the UI you will now see a sixth tab called Account that you can only view in the `ACCOUNTADMIN` role.